-Perhaps they didn’t even need to be in the meeting if that is the case.
+Perhaps they didn’t really need to be in the meeting.
 Or maybe only a small portion of the hour-long meeting was actually relevant to them.
-Either way, the meeting probably wasn’t an effective use of their time.
+Either way, it probably wasn’t an effective use of their time.

 Ironically, another drawback with meetings happens when they are going great.
-It can be frustrating when you are in the middle of a good discussion, but all of a sudden the scheduled time is up and you have to cut it short before completing the goal of the meeting.
-You might only need 10-20 more minutes, but instead, because the room is already booked, or people have to run to other meetings themselves, you have to stop and try to pick up where you left off at another time.
+Have you ever been in the middle of a good discussion only to have it cut short because the time is up?
+You might only need 10-20 more minutes, but instead, because people have other commitments, you have to stop and try to pick up where you left off at another time.

 But aren’t videos a lot of work?

-- Videos need to look great to be effective
+- Videos need to look perfect to be effective

 - Videos always take a lot of time to make

-- Videos will be hard to govern and keep up to date over time
+- Videos will be hard to monitor and keep up-to-date over time

 While in some cases all of the above can be true, in most workplace communication situations, you don’t need to prepare any more for making a video than you would to have a meeting.